 Planning of Potentially Shippable Increments

 It is difficult to predict the future, despite all experience and techniques.
 The reality is that even planning a simple software development project is a challenge.
-There are many different variables that need to be considered, and it can easily happen that the effort to realise a requirement is misjudged.
-As a result, companies often fail to deliver.
-Teams underestimate the complexity in developing solutions, correlations in requirements are overlooked or technical difficulties simply cannot be solved easily.
-Typical project planning uses buffers to take the unexpected into account.
-The underlying hope is that the buffer is large enough and that the unexpected does not happen.
-How can you avoid this error?
-Scrum defines the creation of potentially shippable software increments at the end of a sprint.
-This minimises the risk, because if something really unexpected happens, there is still a chance to take advantage of what has already been developed.
+There are many different variables to consider and it is very easy to misjudge the effort required to realise a requirement.
+As a result, companies often fail to deliver on their promises.
+Teams underestimate the complexity of developing solutions, correlations in requirements are overlooked or technical difficulties simply cannot be solved easily.
+Typical project planning uses buffers to allow for the unexpected.
+The underlying hope is that the buffer is large enough and that the unexpected will not happen.
+How can you avoid this mistake?
+Scrum defines the creation of potentially deliverable Increments at the end of a Sprint.
+This way you minimise the risk, because if something really unexpected happens, there is still a chance to take advantage of what has already been developed.